Joao Pedro Neto sent this information about Atomic Chess.

 - Whenever a piece is captured, the capturing piece is removed and all pieces on the immediate horizontal, vertical and diagonal neighbour fields.

 - Pawns are exceptions to rule 2.
-They do not explode, but cause explosions when taking away other pawns and pieces.
+They are not destroyed by adjacent explosions, but cause explosions that destroy themselves when capturing other pawns and pieces.

 - Explosions are non-recursive, meaning that only the pieces on the immediate neighbour fields are removed, not pieces in further distance (no avalanche effect).